Generalization Bounds: Perspectives from Information Theory and PAC-Bayes: Bibliographic Remarks and Additional Perspectives

 \section{Bibliographic Remarks and Additional Perspectives}

 In this section, we discuss how the presented results relate to the literature, and briefly mention some results that we did not cover in detail.
 As the literature is vast, in particular for PAC-Bayesian bounds, this brief overview will not be exhaustive.
-See \cref{sec:bib-remarks-intro-to-it} for further discussion of the early history of PAC-Bayesian bounds.
+See \cref{sec:bib-remarks-intro-to-it} for further discussion of the early history of PAC-Bayesian bounds, and the monograph of \citet{alquier-21a}.